fivetran/dbt_jira_source/README.md

 # Jira Source dbt Package ([Docs](https://fivetran.github.io/dbt_jira_source/))
 # 📣 What does this dbt package do?
-- Cleans, tests, and prepares your Jira data from [Fivetran's connector](https://fivetran.com/docs/applications/jira) for analysis.
+- Materializes [Jira staging tables](https://fivetran.github.io/dbt_jira_source/#!/overview/github_source/models/?g_v=1) which leverage data in the format described by [this ERD](https://fivetran.com/docs/applications/jira/#schemainformation).
+These staging tables clean, test, and prepare your Jira data from [Fivetran's connector](https://fivetran.com/docs/applications/jira) for analysis by doing the following:
+  - Name columns for consistency across all packages and easier analysis
+  - Adds freshness tests to source data
+  - Adds column-level testing where applicable.
+For example, all primary keys are tested for uniqueness and non-null values.
-- Generates a comprehensive data dictionary of your Jira data through the [dbt docs site](https://fivetran.github.io/dbt_jira_source/)
+- Generates a comprehensive data dictionary of your GitHub data through the [dbt docs site](https://fivetran.github.io/dbt_jira_source/).
-- Materializes staging tables that leverage data in the format described by [this ERD](https://fivetran.com/docs/applications/jira/#schemainformation).
-These tables are designed to work simultaneously with our [Jira modeling package](https://github.com/fivetran/dbt_jira).
-Learn more about these models on the [dbt docs site](https://fivetran.github.io/dbt_jira_source/#!/overview/jira_source/models/?g_v=1).
+- These tables are designed to work simultaneously with our [GitHub transformation package](https://github.com/fivetran/dbt_jira).

 # 🎯 How do I use the dbt package?
 ## Step 1: Prerequisites